 New rules should make methadone easier to get, but change is slow in many places

-It should be easier to get the methadone today than it has been in decades.
+It should be easier to get methadone today than it has been in decades.

 In April, 2024, the federal government relaxed some of the rules around the treatment for opioid addiction.